EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 This logic is explained in the tooltips for each tag color type.

-Note that if project tags are successfully modified, the project status will change to **In editing**, unless it is already in this status.
+Note that if project tags are successfully modified, the project status will change to **In Editing**, unless it is already in this status.
 In order for those changes to be accessible for all users, the projects must be saved beforehand.

 ### Managing Email Server Configuration